Today gamers have largely adopted SSD products for gaming. Prices are lower which has allowed global adoption rates to grow.

 Shingled hard disks are very slow when copying large amounts of data.
 This is due to the disk controller being forced to overlay large numbers of tracks sequentially.
 The drive is unaware of the nature of the data so all it can do it hande the writes as best it can.

-The low cost shingled disks in the studio machine are not used extensively.
+The low cost shingled disks in the studio machines are not used extensively.
 The system SSD is probably the most heavily used.
 The Intel 665p SSD has improved endurance which eliminates concerns over the service life of wearout.
 The old Intel 660p SSD is now in the M2_2 slot where the workload is minimal.
-TechReport tested SSD to failure and they found them to be substantially more durable than feared.
+TechReport tested SATA SSD in 2015 to failure and they found them to be substantially more durable than expected.
 For this reason Intel gives consumer SSD products a generous 5 year warranty.

 SSD read endurance is usually very substantial.
 A modern SSD can outlast most hard disks easily due to the lack of moving parts.
 The capacity of SATA SSD have now reached 8TB but the cost is substantially more than an equivalent hard disk.